 The League won a injunction on the law in Dane County Circuit Court on March 12, 2012, and the other case won a separate injunction a couple of months later.
 The State appealed both rulings, and the cases were assigned to two separate districts of the Wisconsin Court of Appeals.
 The injunction in the League of Women Voters case was reversed in May 2013 by the Appeals Court District IV.
 The League petitioned the state Supreme Court for a review of that ruling, which we believe is flawed.

 On July 31, 2014 the Wisconsin Supreme Court ruled in both cases, finding the law to be constitutional.
 However, in the NAACP case the court majority "crafted a "saving construction" of the voter ID law to keep it from being unconstitutional.
 That was aimed at preventing the state from requiring voters to pay any government fees to get a state-issued ID card."

 Impact of the League of Women Voters' voter ID lawsuit: Because of the injunctions won in state court, no Wisconsin voters were disenfranchised by the voter ID law in five elections in 2012 and 2013, including the high-turnout Presidential election.
-The federal injunction is expected to have national impact.

 Click here for a list of pending election law litigation cases in various states compiled by Election Law @ Moritz (The Ohio State University, Moritz College of Law).
 Click here for a compilation of state voter ID requirements and legislation by National Conference of State Legislatures.